 Clearwater Beach Travel Guide

-Clearwater Beach © kwalbolt
+Sunset on Clearwater Beach © Waters2100

-Known for its breathtaking sunsets over the Gulf of Mexico and warm tropical breezes, the holiday destination of Clearwater Beach is the crème de la crème of Florida's west coast and has consistently been voted one of the top 10 beaches in the United States.
+Known for the breathtaking sunsets over the Gulf of Mexico and warm tropical breezes, the holiday destination of Clearwater Beach is the crème de la crème of Florida's west coast and has consistently been voted one of the top 10 beaches in the United States.
 Florida wasn't dubbed the 'Sunshine State' for nothing and with Clearwater holding a record 361 days of sunshine per year, it's no wonder it has become one of the fastest growing holiday destinations in the world.
 Clearwater is a safer, more affordable, quieter and calmer option than other more prominent destinations in Florida.
 Who could resist?
-With over 2.5 miles (4km) of beautiful tropical sandy white beaches to frolic on, Clearwater Beach has some of the best water activities in Tampa Bay and its beach restaurants offer some of the ocean's finest fare.
+With over two and a half miles (4km) of beautiful, tropical sandy white beaches to frolic on, Clearwater Beach has some of the best water activities in Tampa Bay and its beach restaurants offer some of the ocean's finest fare.
 The ideal setting for a romantic stroll along the beach at sunset, gently rocking in a canvas hammock under the rustling palm trees or exploring the oceans' secrets aboard a pirate ship cruise, there is something for everyone in Clearwater Beach.

-Clearwater beach has become quite overdeveloped in recent years.
+Clearwater Beach has become quite overdeveloped in recent years.
 The beach also gets very busy on weekends and it's advisable to secure a spot on the sand early in the day.